olta-art/olta.js/README.md

 >  ]
 > ```

 Having this strict structure lets us create rules for how collections, documents and properties can be changed.
-For example only letter the user you created the circle update it later.
+For example: only letting the user who created the circle update it later, or making it so no one can add new circles only move them around.

 #### <a name='c.Collection'></a>2c.
 Collection